 When it comes to how much you need, the recommended dietary allowance (RDA) is 0.8 grams per kilogram which most people can get in their diet.
 However, research suggests exercisers look at one-and-a-half to two times more protein as the RDA.

 Nowadays there are a bunch of different options and flavors when it comes to protein.
 You can add them to smoothies, oatmeal, and snacks for something different or just mix with water for a quick protein shake before or after a workout.

 - Whey Isolate

 - Collagen Hydrolysate

 - Rice Protein

-Creatine helps to increase strength, endurance, energy levels, and muscle mass.
+Many people take creatine to help increase strength, endurance, energy levels, and muscle mass.

-This natural amino acid is among the most researched supplements for sports nutrition, is made in the body, and part of the process involved with ATP, the body’s way of providing energy for itself.
+It is among the researched supplements for sports nutrition and is part of the process involved with ATP, the body’s way of providing energy for itself.
 When it comes to supplementation, the most common form is creatine monohydrate.

-Creatine is super popular in the fitness industry for its benefits with strength and muscle growth, injury prevention, cognitive health, and bone health.
+Creatine is super popular in the fitness industry believed to help with strength and muscle growth, injury prevention, cognitive health, and bone health.
 For athletes over 50, creatine can be especially beneficial since it can help with sarcopenia, the age-related decrease in muscle mass and strength.
 Not only does this help with muscle performance but also helps decrease the risk of falls.

 There isn’t any specific time you have to take creatine in order to reel in the benefits.
 So you can take it after a workout or right before bed.
 It’s a great option to stack with other supplements, like BCAAs, Protein, and pre-workouts.
 And since they come with flavored and unflavored options you can mix and match flavors.